An exposition of Paul’s second letter to 2 Timothy 3:16

 … every Writing [is] God-breathed, and profitable for teaching, for conviction, for setting aright, for instruction that [is] in righteousness,

 Overall, every version interprets the word γραφή as "sacred writings" despite the fact that biblical texts do not say they are sacred.
-The currency of γραφή have been changed to conform to later theological demands and thereby the original use of the word has been abandoned.
+The currency of γραφή has been changed to conform to developing Christian demands and so it follows that the original curency of the word 'writings' has been abandoned.

-How sure are they that "holy" writings is what Paul intended rather than Paul preparing Timothy to furnish his mind with information from many sources including from the pens of pagans that Jews believed were inspired even if not directly God-Breathed as the word was interpreted to mean in later versions making it say something Paul did not intend.
+How sure are they that holy writing is what Paul intended rather than his preparing Timothy to furnish his mind with information from many sources including the pens of pagans that Jews believed were inspired even if not directly God-Breathed as the word has come to be interpreted in later versions, something Paul did not intend?

-1 Timothy 3:16 was not intended to be a life-raft floating on the ocean of theology although some have transformed it into the Salvic Ark it is not meant to represent.
+1 Timothy 3:16 is not a life-raft on the ocean of theology although some have transformed it into the Salvic Ark it does not represent.

-Nuances are often gnored even when they are acknowledged and once a specific and dogmatic definition of 1 Timothy 3:16 was reached no power in heaven or earth was capable of rendering it visible beyond the rigid parameters of a condition that satisfies those that believe that find it useful to their particular theology.
-They insist they are right and are convinced beyond correction that all others are wrong.
+Nuances are often gnored, even when acknowledged, and once a dogmatic definition of 1 Timothy 3:16 was reached, no power was capable of rendering it visible beyond the rigid parameters of a condition that satisfies those that find it useful to their theologies.
+They are convinced beyond correction that others are wrong.
 And there it stands to this day.

-There are some that have difficulty accepting biblical realities when their beliefs are challenged and shown to be unsafe.
+Some have difficulty accepting biblical realities when their beliefs are challenged even when shown to be unsafe.

-If Paul’s instruction to Timothy is wrested from its meaning and its purpose is translated into something it was not intended to mean and set to a purpose it was not meant to serve then Christians can be led astray.
+If Paul’s instruction to Timothy is wrested from its meaning and translated into something it is not intended to mean and set to a purpose it was not meant to serve, Christians are led astray.

-The purpose of 2 Timothy 3:16 that prepare Timothy to understand his mentor are hidden in the next verse, 2 Timothy 3:17 :
+The purpose of 2 Timothy 3:16 that prepared Timothy to understand his mentor are hidden in the next verse, 2 Timothy 3:17 :

 That the man of God may be perfect, thoroughly furnished unto all good works.